Dan Taylor (rodeo)

 Dan Collins Taylor (September 2, 1923 – November 3, 2010) was an American cowboy, rodeo performer, and promoter.
-In 2006, Taylor was inducted into the Rodeo Hall of Fame of the National Cowboy and Western Heritage Museum in Oklahoma City, Oklahoma.
-Taylor died on November 3, 2010, in Doole, Texas.

 Background

 Taylor was born on September 2, 1923, in Coleman near Abilene in Coleman County, Texas in central Texas.
-While Dan was still a baby, they moved to Doole, Texas.
+While Dan was still a baby, his family moved to Doole, Texas.
 His parents were third-generation ranchers.
 Taylor graduated from high school in 1941.

-Taylor was 2 years old when he started learning to ride horses.
+Taylor was two years old when he started learning to ride horses.
 His first horse was named Billy, a streak-faced bay.
-At 5 years old, he started learning roping because, "I wanted to and I liked it".
-At 8 years old, he was considered a cowboy.
-At 15 years old, he started competing at rodeo.
+At least five years old, he started learning roping because, "I wanted to and I liked it".
+At eight years old, he was considered a cowboy.
+At 15 years old, he started competing in rodeo.

 Rodeo career

 In 1941, he joined the Cowboy Turtles Association (CTA).
 The organization was so new, he was issued card No. 64.
 He started competed in calf roping in professional rodeo.
 In 1942, at age 18, he was the youngest professional roper in the world.
 The CTA was renamed to the Rodeo Cowboys Association (RCA) in 1947.
-In 1975 the RCA was renamed to the Professional Rodeo Cowboys Association (PRCA).
+In 1975, the RCA was renamed the Professional Rodeo Cowboys Association (PRCA).